 - Samsung 2TB SSD

 - Synology NAS DS415+ with Western Digital 4TB red drives

 - Amazon Cloud Drive (Prime) $99/year

 How I use this solution

-- The Synology NAS is where I store all my photos, starting from when I import them from my memory cards.
+- The Synology NAS is where I backup all of my photos that are imported to my Samsung SSD.
+The NAS mirrors the Samsung SSD, but also holds archived photos that I no longer need on the SSD.
 The NAS is just a computer that holds hard drives, runs some very basic apps, and constantly makes sure your drives are replicated so if one fails, the data is saved on the others.
 You can read about how RAID works here.

 - Fireproof / Waterproof safe — I have this safe because when my camera equipment is at home, I like to make sure anyone breaking in can’t get to them easily.
 I also store five 2TB backup hard drives full of my old photos that I probably won’t need to access anytime soon.
 These are already all backed up to Crashplan, but it’s good to have them just in case I need access to some old photos and don’t want to sift through Crashplan.

 - Dropbox is used to store all my latest processed photos.
 My processed photos are maximum resolution, but as jpg files so they’re all small enough to fit in Dropbox no problem.
 I do archive them into my Synology NAS after 2 years.